manerfan/alfred-timestamp/README.md

 In Alfred, type `time`, <kbd>Enter</kbd> or <kbd>Space</kbd>, and the timestamp or formatted date.

-alfred-timestamp will automatically convert the timestamp (formatted date) to formatted date (timestamp)
+alfred-timestamp-date will automatically convert the timestamp (formatted date) to formatted date (timestamp)

 Press <kbd>Enter</kbd>, Copy result to Clipboard.
 Hold <kbd>Command</kbd> and Press <kbd>Enter</kbd>, Show on Large Type and Copy to Clipboard.